 Less than 1% of the housing stock trades a year.
-In other words, the large majority of property owners shouldn't be affected unless they just had to sell today.
+In other words, the large majority of property owners shouldn't be affected by a downturn unless they just had to sell during a recession.
 This is not a post about the merits of owning vs. renting.

 Buying property is relatively straightforward.
-Your high tax bracket is killing you, you have at least 30% of the properties’ value in cash so that you can put 20% down and have a 10% buffer, you believe you'll live in the place for 5-7 years, the rental yield compares favorably with the current gov't 10 yr risk free rate, the place is nicer than anything available in the rental stock, and the location is good.
+Your high tax bracket is killing you.
+You have at least 30% of the property's value in cash so that you can put 20% down and have a 10% buffer.
+You believe you'll live in the place for 5-7 years.
+The rental yield compares favorably with the current gov't 10-yr risk free rate.
+The place is nicer than anything available in the rental stock, and the location is good.

 GOING BROKE TO WIN BIG – HELOC EDITION!